SDCC - Small Device C Compiler

 Downloading SDCC

-See the Sourceforge download page for the last released version including source and binary packages for Linux - x86, Microsoft Windows - x86 and Mac OS X - ppc and i386.
+See the Sourceforge download page for the last released version including source and binary packages for Linux - amd64, Microsoft Windows - x86, Microsoft Windows - amd64 and Mac OS X - ppc and amd64.

 SDCC is always under active development.
 Please consider downloading one of the snapshot builds if you have run across a bug, or if the above release is more than two months old.